tryolabs/requestium/README.md

 ```
 Take into account that doing this will launch a browser process.

 Note: The Selenium Chrome webdriver doesn't support automatic transfer of proxies from the Session to the Webdriver at the moment.
-The PhantomJS driver does though.

 ## Comparison with Requests + Selenium + lxml
 A silly working example of a script that runs on Reddit.
 We'll then show how it compares to using Requests + Selenium + lxml instead of Requestium.